arbkz/network_viz/README.md

 # network_viz

-simple network visualisation shiny app for coursera's developing data products course
+Network graph visualisation shiny app

 ## Intro

-This simple shiny app generates a network graph based on various input parameters.
+This  simple shiny app plots a random network graph and prints the shortest path between any 2 points

 The app:

-* Generates a random set of edges
+* Generates a random directed weighted graph
-* Calculates the weight of each edge (based on the count of edges with the same source/destination)
 * Creates a tidy graph object from these edges
+* Finds the shortest path between 2 vertices
-* Plots the graph using ggplot with various graphical parameters based on user input
+* Plots the graph using ggplot with various graphical parameters determined by the user input

 ## User Input Options

-Check boxes, selectors and textbox inputs allow the user to:
+**The Graph** .
 * Set the number of vertices (2-26)
 * Set the number of edges (2-520)

+**Shortest Path**

+The user can choose any start and end node name from A-Z and These will be the start and end node for the shortest path calculation.

+**Graphical Parameters**

 * Show/hide vertices
 * Show/hide vertex labels

-* Scale edge width according to weight
+* Change edge width according to edge weight
 * Change the type of edge (arcs or straight lines)
 * Change the colour of edges/vertices/labels